 Funding

-The host organization must also identify a project mentor who alongside the Sustainability Catalyst Project Manager, will support the intern throughout the project.
+The host organization must also identify a project mentor who alongside the Sustainability Catalyst Project Manager will support the intern throughout the project.